felixiinohayes/MPhys-Project-Fortran/supercomputer/README.md

 Project overview:
 Band-structure computations for BiTeI in the topological insulator phase with degrees of broken periodicity.

-1D.f90:
- - Periodicity broken in 1 dimension.

 2D.f90:
- - Periodicity broken in 2 dimensions.
+ - Lattice periodicity broken in 2 dimensions.

 cube.f90:
-- Periodicity broken in 3 dimensions.
+- Lattice periodicity broken in 3 dimensions (real space).

 Dependencies:
 Compilers: